dice-group/LIMES/docs/user_manual/running_limes.md

 <img src="../images/supervised_active_ml_dialog.png" width="800" alt ="supervised_active_ml_dialog">

-On this step user have to do 10 iterations of learning.
+On this step user have to do some iterations of learning.
 The user should choose the examples to learn the concept.
-If you want to choose an example, you need to switch radio button to *+*.
-By default all examples are not chosen.
+If you want to choose an example, you need to switch radio button to "*+*".
+The "*+*" means that the score of the example will be assigned to 1, in case of "*-*" to -1.
+By default all examples are not chosen, hence all radio buttons are checked as "*-*".
 The button *Show table* opens more details.
 When you are done with the iteration, click on *Continue execution* button, it will lead you to the next iteration of learning.
-After 10 iterations of learning, the usual execution will be processed.
+After all available iterations of learning, the usual execution will be processed.
+If you want to skip iteration, click on the button *Skip iteration*, it will assign all scores to 0 and continue with the next iteration.

 ## Acceptance and review conditions